 Hostgator was founded by Brent Oxley back in 2002 and the company is based in Texas, USA.
 But that’s mostly an old story.
 If you have a habit of following hosting news and articles, you might have already heard about Endurance International Group (EIG).

 In 2012, EIG acquired HostGator, after acquiring Bluehost one year before that.
 I have read various reviews online, including on TrustPilot, warning people about serious performance deterioration after EIG acquires a company.

 So, keeping the prejudices away, I decided to try HostGator once again.
-This time, I purchased the lowest shared hosting plan from HostGator US and tested it thoroughly.
+This time, I purchased the lowest shared hosting plan (Hatchling) from HostGator US and tested it thoroughly.
 And you can read the results below.

 Plans & Pricing

 Looking at the main navigation, it’s clear that HostGator’s main focus is on selling Shared Hosting plans, although they offer VPS and dedicated plans as well.

 Like most of its competitors, HostGator also offer three plans:

 The Hatchling plan allows hosting only one domain while with the other two plans, you can host unlimited websites.
 And with the highest Business plan, you can also get a dedicated IP address.
 But with most browsers supporting SNI SSL certificates, it doesn’t matter much these days.

 Coming to the pricing, HostGator also does similar tricks to attract new customers.
 The introductory pricing for the lowest plan is just $2.75/mo if you are willing to lock in for a 36-month billing cycle.
 Whereas the regular price with an annual billing cycle is $8.95/mo.

 But one thing I like is, HostGator allows selecting monthly billing cycles.
 That’s useful if you are testing the host for the first time.
 The price for a single month is $10.95.